-A new personal view case in the Museum.
-It opened on Saturday 16th June and is on display for approximately eighteen months.
+A personal view case in the Museum.
 Generations of the East Lothian Buchan Hepburn family influenced public life locally, nationally, internationally.
 Their legacy is explored through the achievements of key family members and highlighted by the fascinating and rare objects on display.
 Highlights include a curling stone dated to 1698, rare paintings and two replica portrait miniatures on loan from National Galleries of Scotland.

 A Sense of Place: Paintings by Dorothea Nimmo Smith of Haddington in the 1940s and ‘50s.